When Does Multi-Agent Collaboration Help? An Entropy Perspective: Rationale for Open-Source Small LLMs

 \section{Rationale for Open-Source Small LLMs}

-Our study exclusively uses open-source small LLMs from the LLaMA and Qwen3 series rather than proprietary API-based models, not merely as a practical choice but as a necessity for entropy-based uncertainty analysis.
+Our study exclusively employs open-source small LLMs from the LLaMA and Qwen3 series, rather than proprietary API-based models.
+This choice is driven not merely by practical considerations but by the necessity of accessing internal probability distributions for entropy-based analysis.

 \paragraph{Full Probability Access.} Proprietary APIs typically return only generated text or at most top-$k$ logprobs with $k \leq 20$~\citep{entropy-sentinel-arxiv26}.
 This truncation prevents accurate entropy computation, which requires the complete token-level probability distribution $P(x_t \mid x_{<t})$ over the full vocabulary.
-Open-weight models provide full access to these probabilities, enabling the 245-dimensional hierarchical entropy features that span agent, round, and trajectory levels.
-Without this access, our core uncertainty analysis would be impossible.
+Open-weight models provide full access to these probabilities, enabling the 245-dimensional hierarchical entropy features that span token, agent, and round levels.
+Without this access, our core entropy analysis would be impossible.

 \paragraph{Reproducibility and API Instability.} Proprietary models often undergo silent updates that change their behavior without notice, making longitudinal studies unreliable.
 In contrast, open-source models with fixed weights guarantee that our experimental protocol can be exactly replicated.
 This stability is essential for scientific validity, as entropy dynamics measured today must match those observed in future reproductions.